Mark Bergin

-Mark Bergin (born 28 April 1989) is an Irish hurler who is currently captain of the Kilkenny senior team.
+Mark Bergin (born 28 April 1989) is an Irish hurler who is a former captain of the Kilkenny senior team.

 Bergin made his first appearance for the team during the 2012 National League, however, he remained as a peripheral figure outside of the starting fifteen.
 In spite of this he won a National League medal in his debut season.

 At club level Bergin is a Leinster medalist with O'Loughlin Gaels.
 In addition to this he has also won a county club championship medal.

 In January 2017, Bergin was nominated as the captain of the Kilkenny hurling team for 2017.